Port Credit Marine Surveys

 cruise in US waters … September 20, 2021

 NOTE : These requirements are not new, they have been on the books for decades.
-We know of at least a dozen Canadian boats who have gone anyway and are convinced they have found a way around the rules.
+We know of at least a dozen Canadian boats who during the Covid border closing have gone anyway and are convinced they have found a way around the rules.
 We're a little more risk averse considering the extreme penalties if caught. (more on that below).

 This information is extremely difficult to find online and many of the CBP pages have not been updated for years (check the date of each page) and there are numerous contradictory statements.
 Understanding the legal definition of many terms used is critical as there are quite a few that are less obvious than you'd think e.g. Do you know what a "port or place" means ?

-The following is based on 30 years cruising our own boat between Canada and Bahamas and somewhere over 100 cross border deliveries in both directions, pre and during covid restrictions and a conversation with CPB Great Lakes (Sector Buffalo) this week (9/20/21).
+The following is based on 30 years cruising our own boat between Canada and Bahamas and somewhere around 200 border crossiings on our own boats and deliveries, pre and during covid restrictions and a conversation with CPB Great Lakes (Sector Buffalo) this week (9/20/21).

 if you doubt what I say give them a call at (716) 626-0400 ...They really do answer the phone :)